A post for Undiagnosed Children’s Day 2017

 If you know someone you think might benefit from joining the swan community please do pass this on, and if you have a child with an undiagnosed condition please do join the community!
 It may sound overly gushy, but SWAN UK really is like a big friendly (and non-judgemental!) family and I don’t know where we’d be without their support!
 You can sit in the background quietly, or get stuck into chat in the forum, either way SWAN is there to support you and they are out their advocating for all of us!

 SWAN UK relies on grant funding and donations and this list shows where some of this money is needed.
-You can text SWAN11 £3 (or any amount up to £10) to 70070 or pop over to the website to donate in other ways – please help them keep up the great work for families like ours!
+If you can please help them keep up the great work for families like ours!

 Find SWAN at: